rjsabia/the_livbit/README.md

 ===========================

 Livbit can succesfully run searches all day everyday in its current form, however we can always improve right!
-Future plans are to imrove the geolcation so that you can run search directly related to where you are.
+Future plans are to improve the geolcation so that you can run searches directly related to where you are.
 I would also like to increase the features of the user accounts to include the ability for users to leave reviews that other signed in users can view, as well as potentially allow Bitcoin vendors to promote their products or services to account holders.
+I also have some work to do on the original favorites section, and would like to add more functionality to that as well.

 Want to get in touch, share your thoughts, or collaborate?